 Check and see if your missing metrics issue is resolved.
 Most apps with intermittent problems such as syncing data usually get fixed by the delete and re-install procedure.

 Sometimes, Deleting the app from your iPhone and re-installing it along with the Apple Watch app can also help with these kinds of issues.

 Did the Problem start following a Peloton software update?
 Try clearing the Peloton Cache

 Many unwanted problems show up on tech platforms following regular software updates.
-If your Peloton machine is exhibiting weird symptoms including the inability to talk with your Apple Watch, try resetting the Peloton cache using the sequence of steps highlighted in the article below and see if solves the problems.
+If your Peloton machine is exhibiting weird symptoms, including the inability to talk with your Apple Watch, try resetting the Peloton cache using the sequence of steps highlighted in the article below and see if it solves the problems.